 Responsible AI License (RAIL):

 The Responsible AI License is an AI model-specific license that includes ethical aspects in the licensing terms.
 This RAIL license enables the use of AI models under certain conditions while emphasizing responsible and ethical usage.
-Its purpose is to prevent misuse of AI that can harm people or society.
+Its purpose is to prevent the misuse of AI that can harm people or society.

 The development of RAIL licenses aims to ensure that the use of AI models is in line with Responsible AI practices, preventing possible discriminatory or unethical uses.